platformsh/platformsh-docs/docs/src/administration/users.md

 #### Permissions per environment type

-Environment types offer a way to group environments (production, staging and development) together.
+Environment types offer a way to group environments (production, staging, and development) together.
 If you group your environments, you can grant user permissions per environment type at the project level.

 A few things to consider: